iangel11/cse15l-lab-reports/lab3.md

 The first command displays all lines in `document.txt` that do not contain the word "and".
 The second command shows lines in `config.txt` that don't start with a #, which are used for comments.

 ### Option 3: `-n`
 #### This option displays the line number in the file where each match is found.

     grep -n "error" ./technical/logs/error_line.txt
     grep -n "quit" ./technical/config/server.cfg

 The first command searches for "error" in `error_line.txt` and prints each matching line with its respective line number.
-The second command looks for the term "quit" in `server.cfg` and includes line numbers in the output.
+The second command looks for the term "quit" in `server.cfg` and includes line numbers in the output, for quick navigation.

 ### Option 4: `-w`
 #### This option ensures that grep matches patterns that form whole words.